 FamilyWorks Employment Services

-FamilyWorks specialized employment staff are responsible for conducting job preparation training (soft skills), direct placement, employment retention and referrals to other services, including job training and education.
+FamilyWorks specialized employment staff are responsible for conducting job preparation training (soft skills), and referrals to other CHA workforce programs, such as, Direct Placement, Transitional Jobs, Golden Diners, and the Chicago Cook Workforce Partnership (CCWP) for direct placement, subsidized job training and education.
 To learn more about FamilyWorks and to find your provider, click here

 Short-term subsidized employment program for individuals with little to no work experience with the ultimate goal of placing participants in unsubsidized employment.
 For both public housing residents and HCV participations.
 For more information, contact Centers for New Horizons at (773) 357-4111 or Employment & Employer Services (312) 442-1126 or Safer Foundation at (773) 826-6323.